 - diarrhea

-Healthcare professionals will only recommend taking supplemental iron if a person has low iron levels.
-People with normal iron levels should not take supplemental iron.
+Healthcare professionals will only recommend supplemental iron if a person has low iron levels.
+People with regular iron levels should not take supplemental iron.

-If a person thinks that they may have iron deficiency or be at risk of developing it, they should contact a doctor.
+If a person thinks they may have iron deficiency or is at risk of developing it, they should contact a doctor.

 Healthcare professionals tend to recommend iron supplements to restore healthy iron levels.